Qasr Tuba: History

-The palace at Qasr at-Tuba may have been the residence or hunting lodge of the Caliph's sons, since hunting was a favoured pastime of the aristocracy.
+The palace at Qasr Tuba might have been the residence or hunting lodge of the Caliph's sons, as hunting was a favored pastime of the aristocracy.
 It also served as a caravanserai and was part of the Caliph's program to improve the routes to Hijaz, at a time when the number of caravans passing through the region had increased substantially.
-It lacks the imperial features associated with other desert castles, suggesting that it was used as a temporary or seasonal residence rather than a permanent one.
+It lacks the imperial features associated with other desert castles, suggesting it was used as a temporary or seasonal residence rather than a permanent one.

 The site was brought to art historical attention after it was visited in 1896 by the Czech explorer Alois Musil.

 Description

 It is situated about 110 km south-east of the capital, Amman.
-Its location is relatively isolated, in a desert location and access can be difficult.
+Its location is relatively isolated, in a desert location with difficult access.
 Most desert castles are located near to a source of water.
 Qasr al Tuba is no exception; wells are located nearby, close to a dry river bed ("wadi") and the site includes a dam and several wells.

 The surviving foundations and structures reveal its current layout as consisting of the west wing only; of an oblong enclosure measuring 140 by 72 m, almost a double square, or two symmetrical enclosures, each with a grand entrance, connected by an internal corridor, which could be cut off when necessary.
 The enclosure walls are supported by semi-round towers, except on the north side where the two gateways are flanked by two square rooms.
 The northwestern section is nearly intact and several lengths of curtain-wall exist on the western side.
 A prayer chapel has also been identified on the site.

 The surviving structures consist of ashlar masonry with baked brick and barrel-vaulted roofs.
-The lintels are decorated with rosettes, intertwined with plant leaves, which give the impression of fine lace work.
+The lintels are decorated with rosettes intertwined with plant leaves, which give the impression of fine lace work.

 It is a prime example of an Umayyad construction of brick vaults set on brick walls.
 The Lonely Planet Guide describes it as "easily the most impressive of the lesser-known castles."